sarahshi/hs-intro-web-design-positioning-todo-meteor-web-development/README.md

 HINT: look up the CSS property `vertical-align` to get rid of the white lines.
 You'll want to add that property to the already-existing CSS for the `img` tag.

+If you take a look at `index.html`, you'll notice that all the code for the images is all smooshed together.
+Typically that's not best practice, but this time there's a reason the code is written that way.
+Once you solve the puzzle, put each `img` tag on it's own line to see the effect this has on the final puzzle.

 Code your solution in `index.html` and `css/style.css`.
 You'll wan to use absolute positioning to put this puzzle together.